sojourner-c/StataMonitor/README.md

 2. cd to base level of the Stata Monitor.
 3. Type `python` and hit enter.
 4. Type `from lib import stata_monitor` and hit enter.
 5. Create a python variable with the full path and file name of the .do file you wish to run.
-For example, a .do file named "test.do" the directory "C:\stata\do" would be `file = r"C:\stata\do\test.do".
+For example, a .do file named "test.do" the directory "C:\stata\do" type `file = r"C:\stata\do\test.do"` and hit enter.
-6. Type stata_monitor.stata_monitor(file) and hit enter.
-Replace file with whatever you named your python variable or with simply with a text string off the full path and file name.
+6. Type `stata_monitor.stata_monitor(file)` and hit enter.
+Replace file with whatever you named your python variable or with a raw string off the full path and file name.

 # Testing Python Updates
 Changes to the Python scripts or Modules can be tested by running the unittests located in the "tests" folder.

 1. Open a command prompt.